 Hedge Coke, who is of Cherokee, Creek, Huron, Metis, French Canadian, Lorraine, Portuguese, Irish, English, and Scottish heritage, frequently addresses issues of culture, prejudice, indigenous rights, the environment, peace, violence, abuse, and labor in her poetry and other creative works.
 She has authored five full-length books of poetry: Burn (Mad Hat Press, 2015); Streaming (Coffee House Press, 2014); Blood Run (Salt Publishing, 2007), winner of the 2007 Wordcraft Writer of the Year Award; Off-Season City Pipe (Coffee House Press, 2005), winner of the 2005 Wordcraft Writer of the Year Award; and Dog Road Woman (Coffee House Press, 1997), winner of the 1998 American Book Award.
 In 2004, she also published a memoir, Rock, Ghost, Willow, Deer: A Story of Survival (University of Nebraska Press), about her cultural heritage, her childhood growing up with a schizophrenic mother, and her struggles with substance abuse and domestic violence.

 A literary activist, Hedge Coke works with incarcerated youth, underserved indigenous youth, and elders, among others, and founded and directs the annual Honoring the Sandhill Crane Migration Literary Retreat and Festival in Kearney, Nebraska.

 Her honors include the King-Chávez-Parks award, the Sioux Falls Mayor’s Award for Excellence in Literary Arts, and the National Mentor of the Year award, among others.

-Hedge Coke has held two endowed chairs at academic institutions, is field faculty for the University of Nebraska MFA program and Naropa University, and is currently a Distinguished Writer in Residence at the University of Hawai‘i at Mānoa.
+Hedge Coke has held two endowed chairs at academic institutions, served as field faculty for the University of Nebraska MFA program and Naropa University, and as Distinguished Writer in Residence at the University of Hawai‘i at Mānoa.
 She is a founding faculty member of the Vermont College of Fine Arts MFA in Writing and Publishing, and currently teaches at the Red Earth MFA at the University of Oklahoma City.

 Streaming (Coffee House Press, 2015)